liamhays/hpex/README.md

 This is like the above error, but generated by XModem.
 Again, check all your settings, and make sure the calculator was ready to receive the file you're trying to send.

+## Why HPex will act weird with a MK calc
+The Meta Kernel series added a bunch of new variable types.
+HPex uses string processing to separate the columns from the output of `remote directory` in Kermit, and the only way to separate columns is to split each line by space (` `).
+The HP48 has two variable types that include
+spaces: 'Global Name' and 'Real Number'.
+HPex recognizes these and can work around them, but I don't know all the variable types on the MK models.

+I would also like to add support for the XModem server in the MK series.
+I will eventually get a Meta Kernel calculator if I can find one cheap enough.